Agh42/oscal4neo4j/README.md

 ## Assessments (NIST SP 800-53A)

-### A query shows the assessment-objective as well as asessment-methods (i.e. "examine", "test", "interview) for the control AC-2.1.
+### A query shows the assessment-objective as well as assessment-methods (i.e. "examine", "test", "interview) for the control AC-2.1.

 ### Also included are the assessment-objects which should be examined as well as the required interview-partners: